Mission of the University of Georgia

 Educational Philosophy of the Didactic Program in Dietetics

 The educational philosophy of the didactic program in dietetics echoes the university, college, and departmental mission statements' common themes: quality educational experiences, evidence-based education, moving society forward, leadership, and development of competent professionals.
-By providing a high quality learner-centered educational experience, it is our philosophy that the best learning occurs when students are challenged to apply content and concepts to the real world.
-Both students and instructors should focus on active learning and holistic understanding of nutrition/dietetics concepts.
-Instructors should foster this sense by placing an emphasis on improvement and active participation rather than rigid repetition of facts and theories.
-Overall, instructors should support students inside and outside the classroom, encouraging them to achieve their professional and personal goals.
+By providing a high quality learner-centered educational experience, it is our philosophy that the best learning occurs when students are challenged to apply content and concepts learned in the classroom to the real world.
+Both students and instructors focus on active learning and holistic understanding of nutrition and dietetics concepts.
+Instructors foster this sense by placing an emphasis on improvement and active participation rather than rigid repetition of facts and theories.
+Overall, instructors support students inside and outside the classroom, encouraging them to achieve their professional and personal goals.

-CPT Maggioni, an RDN in the US Army, received a dual Nutrition Science and Dietetics degree.
+MAJ Maggioni, an RDN in the US Army, received dual Nutrition Science and Dietetics degrees.
 She gained experience in data collection, analysis, and scientific writing while pursuing her degree.